wengong-jin/nips17-rexgen/README.md

 * USPTO/data.zip includes the train/dev/test split of USPTO dataset used in our paper.
 It has in total 480K fully atom mapped reactions.
 Each line in the file has two fields, separated by space:
   * Reaction smiles (both reactants and products are atom mapped)
   * Reaction center.
 That is, atom pairs whose bonds in between changed in the reaction.
 Atoms are represented by their atom map number given in the reaction smiles.

+* human/ directory contains the 80 reactions used in our human study.

 ## Codes
 Coming soon.